telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 ### Subscribe to Widget Events

-The example below demonstrates how to subscribe to a Kendo UI widget event via a data attribute.
+The following example demonstrates how to subscribe to a Kendo UI widget event through a `data` attribute.

 ###### Example